Rishabh77Jain/Gemini-AI-Demo/README.md

 # Gemini-AI-Demo
-This is my first Git Repository, Gemini AI is the future of homosaphenis owner-Developers humans has started a new era of tech
+This is my first Git Repository, Gemini AI is the future of homosaphenis owner-Developers humans has started a new era of tech(Race b/w humans & AI)